Subphotospheric emission from short gamma-ray bursts: Protons mold the multi-messenger signals: Particle acceleration sites

 \section{Particle acceleration sites}

 We now identify the regions of energy dissipation in the jet and subsequent particle acceleration, focusing on the jet region at $r \gtrsim 10^{11}$~cm and assuming the representative shell evolution introduced above.
 Analyzing our benchmark simulation, we identify the following mechanisms of energy dissipation: \begin{enumerate} \item Magnetic reconnection.
 The low magnetization $\sigma = 0.18$ in principle inhibits magnetic reconnection~\citep{Blandford:1977ds,Drenkhahn:2002ug,Drenkhahn:2001ue,Gill:2020oon}.
-However, the magnetization is locally enhanced up to $\sigma = 7.5 $ in the jet region between $1$--$1.6 \times 10^{11}$~cm (depending on $\theta$).
+However, the magnetization is locally enhanced up to $\sigma = 7.5 $ in the jet region between $1$--$1.6 \times 10^{11}$~cm and for the narrow range of $\theta$ covering the relativistic jet, with slight variations in the exact positions/distributions of the peaks.
 Since it is too expensive to solve the transport equations (see \S~\ref{sec:mm_methods}) while considering the small fluctuations in $\sigma$, we take into account these local maxima of $\sigma$ by assuming $\left| \mathrm{d} \sigma / \mathrm{d} r \right| =$~const., where the magnetization builds up between $1$--$1.3 \times 10^{11}$~cm before decaying between $1.3$--$1.6 \times 10^{11}$~cm (see Fig.~\ref{fig:sketch}).
+Although this simplified profile may not be representative of the complex reality, we do not expect this choice to impact our results as long as the average $\left| \mathrm{d} \sigma / \mathrm{d} r \right| $ and $\sigma$ are similar in both cases.
 Following the GR-MHD simulation, we do not account for magnetic dissipation above $1.6 \times 10^{11}$~cm.
 The induced rate of energy dissipation during the decay of the magnetic field is

 \item Internal shocks and collisionless sub-shocks.
 If the jet Lorentz factor varies on a timescale $t_v$ (length scale $c t_v$), internal shocks take place at the radius $2 t_v \Gamma^2 c $~\citep{Rees:1994nw}.
 We identify variability in the jet Lorentz factor of our benchmark simulation on timescales $t_v \sim 50$--$500$~ms. Internal shocks are thus expected at $4.7 \times 10^{11} \, \mathrm{cm} \lesssim r \lesssim 4.7 \times 10^{12} \, \mathrm{cm} $.
 These shocks convert kinetic into internal energy, which causes a decrease in the Lorentz factor of the plasma.
 Hence, the dissipated energy can be estimated through the expected slow-down of the plasma.
 To compute the dissipated energy, we follow a procedure similar to the simple internal shock model \citep[e.g.][]{Barraud:2005wr} based on the interaction between a fast (f) and a slow (s) plasma shell.
 Within the considered region, the fastest plasma moves with $\Gamma_\mathrm{f} \simeq 16$ at $r_\mathrm{f} = 1.5 \times 10^{11}$~cm, whereas the slowest plasma has $\Gamma_\mathrm{s} \simeq 9$ at $r_\mathrm{s} = 1.5 \times 10^{11} + t_v c$~cm.
 For the maximal variability timescale of $t_v = 500$~ms, this simple model yields $\Delta \Gamma \simeq 0.5$.
 Although single shocks may dissipate energy at specific radii, the continuous velocity profile can be expected to yield a smooth dissipation of energy.
 We emulate this by assuming $\mathrm{d}\Gamma/\mathrm{d}r = \Delta \Gamma / \Delta r_\mrm{IS} =$const.
 We thus compute the comoving rate of energy dissipation via internal shocks as